-Dear Chairman Foster and Ranking Member Obernolte:
+Dear Chairman Clyburn and Ranking Member Scalise:

-The National Association of County and City Health Officials (NACCHO), on behalf of the nearly 3,000 local health departments across the country, appreciates the Subcommittee holding the hearing, "The New Normal: Preparing for and Adapting to the Next Phase of COVID-19."
-The voices of local health departments are absolutely vital in ensuring that we are prepared for and can effectively respond to COVID-19 and NACCHO appreciates the Subcommittee inviting Karen Ayala, Executive Director of DuPage County Board of Health, to testify.
+The National Association of County and City Health Officials (NACCHO), on behalf of the nearly 3,000 local health departments across the country, appreciates the Subcommittee holding the hearing, "Moving Beyond the Coronavirus Crisis: The Biden Administration's Progress in Combating the Pandemic and Plan for the Next Phase."

-Significant progress has been made in mitigating the health, social, and economic impacts of the coronavirus thanks to public health mitigation measures as well as innovations like vaccines, therapeutics, and tests.
+As the Subcommittee has noted, significant progress has been made in mitigating the health, social, and economic impacts of the coronavirus thanks to public health mitigation measures as well as innovations like vaccines, therapeutics, and tests.
 Local health departments have been integral to the deployment of these tools and will continue to be for the foreseeable future.
 Our members provide vaccinations and testing, educate their communities on quarantine and isolation recommendations, collect and analyze data to identify hot spots, and offer essential information and guidance to individuals and the community on how to respond to the evolving pandemic.
-They have also worked with health care and community providers to build out networks of testing, vaccination, and care for those infected-especially the unand under-insured.
+They have also worked with health care and community providers to build out networks of testing, vaccination, and care for those infected-especially the un- and under-insured.
 This work has been done despite policy and funding challenges that have impacted their capacity and ability to scale up for future phases of the response and the next pandemic, extreme stress and strain, and increased politicization.